lbearl/csharp-in-style/README.md

 ```

 ## Credits

+This variant of C# in Style was stolen mostly from [Here](https://github.com/dvdsgl/csharp-in-style)

 This guide was adapted from the [Mono coding guidelines](http://www.mono-project.com/Coding_Guidelines) with inspiration from thoughtbot's excellent [guide for programming in style](https://github.com/thoughtbot/guides) and [The LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html).